-As 'duty bearers', PUNOs and implementing partners will identify, monitor and mitigate risks of human rights violations and seek opportunities to strengthen the enjoyment of human rights.
+As 'duty bearers', PUNOs and implementing partners will identify, monitor, and mitigate risks of human rights violations and seek opportunities to strengthen the enjoyment of human rights.
 The programme will focus on 'leaving no one behind' and 'reaching those furthest behind first'.
-Activities will deliberately target segments of the population that are relatively vulnerable - including women, girls, elders, people with disabilities, IDPs, returnees and minorities, with non-discrimination to race, ethnicity, gender or any social construct.
-PUNOs will conduct targeted vulnerability assessments where appropriate to identify people who are in most need of support, especially for cash-based interventions (CBI).
+Activities will deliberately target segments of the population that are vulnerable-including women, girls, elders, people with disabilities, IDPs, returnees and minorities, with nondiscrimination to race, ethnicity, gender, or any social construct.
+PUNOs will conduct targeted vulnerability assessments where appropriate to identify people who are in most need of support, for cash-based interventions (CBI).

-Human rights - including, inter alia, social, economic and cultural rights - will be placed at the forefront when engaging with stakeholders - including de facto authorities at central and local levels.
-International human rights standards and relevant recommendations and resolutions arising from the Security Council and Human Rights Mechanisms, including within the Human Rights Council, will be considered from planning to implementation of activities.
-Grievance and redressal mechanisms are embedded in the joint programme as part of the HRBA (see section below for more details).
+Human rights - including, inter alia, social, economic, and cultural rights - will be placed up front when engaging with stakeholders - including de facto authorities at central and local levels.
+International human rights standards and relevant recommendations and resolutions arising from the Security Council and Human Rights Mechanisms, including within the Human Rights Council, will be considered from planning to implementation.
+The programme will ensure that grievance mechanisms are in place and accessible to community members through enabling activities under Output 4.
 Human rights risks will be managed according to the programme's risk management strategy with overall oversight and support from the Integrated Risk Management Unit (IRMU), housed in UNDP, and PUNOs' own corporate risk management mechanisms.
 PUNOs will also ensure adherence to human rights due diligence processes - in accordance with their corporate policies - when engaging with communities and stakeholders.